Keeping the Fight Alive: Supporting Families with Childhood Cancer

 Nukhet’s daughter has been cancer-free since September 2016.
 Now in her senior year of high school, Molly has even resumed figure skating.
 In the wake of good news, Nukhet urges families battling cancer to speak out about facing financial struggles.

 “No one fights alone – no one can fight alone,” says Nukhet.
 “It truly takes an army to help get through such a difficult time.
 Do not be afraid or ashamed to accept help.”

-This post is a sponsored collaboration between Family Reach and Boston magazine's advertising department.
+This is a paid partnership between Family Reach and Boston Magazine's City/Studio